sjparkinson/uncomplicated.systems/_posts/2018-06-19-docker-0111-docker-compose.md

 docker-compose run database sh -c 'exec mysql -hdatabase -P3306 -uroot -p"$MYSQL_ROOT_PASSWORD" "$MYSQL_DATABASE"'
 ```

-If we inspect what containers we have running, with `docker ps`, you'll find that the MySQL container does not have it's port pubished.
+If we inspect what containers we have running, with `docker ps`, you'll find that the MySQL container does not have it's port published.

 So we actually have a private MySQL database locally, but we can connect to it if we're working in a container within the Docker network that Docker Compose made for us.